OctopusDeploy/docs/docs/deploying-applications/deploying-to-azure/deploying-a-package-to-an-azure-web-app/index.md

 ## Understanding Azure Web Apps

 The Azure Web Apps you build, and how you might want to deploy them, are becoming increasingly complex as the Azure team provide more features to the platform.
-The best place to stay abreast of changes, and how they might affect your deployments is the [Azure Web App Documentation](https://azure.microsoft.com/en-us/documentation/services/app-service/web/), the [many and varied ways you can deploy Web Apps (including Octopus Deploy)](https://azure.microsoft.com/en-us/documentation/articles/web-sites-deploy/).
-There is also the hidden gem of the [Project Kudu GitHub repository](https://github.com/projectkudu/kudu/wiki) where you will find many of the hard to find facts about Web Jobs (like the `settings.job` file, configuring a Continuous Web Job as a Singleton, configuring the Schedule for Scheduled Jobs, how shadow copying enables in-place deployments, and how to shut down gracefully).
+The best place to stay abreast of changes, and how they might affect your deployments is theÂ [Azure Web App Documentation](https://azure.microsoft.com/en-us/documentation/services/app-service/web/), theÂ [many and varied ways you can deploy Web Apps (including Octopus Deploy)](https://azure.microsoft.com/en-us/documentation/articles/web-sites-deploy/).
+There is also theÂ hidden gem of theÂ [Project Kudu GitHub repository](https://github.com/projectkudu/kudu/wiki)Â where you will find many of the hard to find facts about Web Jobs (like theÂ `settings.job`Â file, configuring a Continuous Web Job as a Singleton, configuring the Schedule for Scheduled Jobs, how shadow copying enables in-place deployments, and how to shut down gracefully).

 ### Web Apps are deployed using Web Deploy

-Deploying an Azure Web App with Octopus Deploy behaves very similarly to the Visual Studio publish wizard and uses **Web Deploy** to synchronize the files in your package to the Azure Web App.
-Similarly to Visual Studio you can change how Octopus Deploy invokes Web Deploy using the following options in your deployment steps which enable the most common deployment scenarios.
+Deploying an Azure Web App with Octopus Deploy behaves very similarly to the Visual Studio publish wizard and usesÂ **Web Deploy**Â to synchronize the files in your package to the Azure Web App.
+Similarly to Visual Studio you can change how Octopus Deploy invokes Web Deploy using the following options in your deployment stepsÂ which enable the most common deployment scenarios.
 All of these options are discussed below where we describe how to configure the Azure Web App step.

 :::hint
 **Defaults match Visual Studio**